krd81/T2_A2-API_Server/README.md

 - Description: Allows admin to view all users registered in database
 - HTTP Request Verb: GET
 - Required Data: N/A
-- Expected Response: HTTP response status 200 - OK, JSON object showing all registered users, including their bookings, excluding passwords and admin status
+- Expected Response: HTTP response status 200 - OK, JSON object showing all registered users, including their bookings, excluding passwords
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status

 ### 5. /user/\<string:employee_id>
-- Description: Allows a user to see their information
+- Description: Allows a user to see information about themselves (but not other users)
 - HTTP Request Verb: GET
 - Required Data: N/A
 - Expected Response: HTTP response status 200 - OK, JSON object showing the user, including their bookings, excluding password and admin status